Lilian-Chinelo/Lilian-Chinelo/README.md

 - 👀 I’m interested in using data for good by building front-end and back-end projects that meet the daily needs of users.
-- 🌱 I’m currently learning C# and Redux.
+- 🌱 I’m currently learning C# and Redux and taking part in the 100 Days of Python Challenge💪.
-- 💞️ I’m looking to collaborate on open source projects and open to new job positions/opportunities
+- 💞️ I’m looking to collaborate on open source projects.

 <h3>🛠 Tech Stack</h3>